langchain-ai/langgraphjs/docs/docs/concepts/index.md

 graph.invoke(5)
 ```

-This also means you can [use a pydantic BaseModel](https://langchain-ai.github.io/langgraph/how-tos/state-model/) as your graph state to add **default values** and additional data validation.

 When building simple chatbots like ChatGPT, the state can be as simple as a list of chat messages.
-This is the state used by [MessageGraph](https://langchain-ai.github.io/langgraph/reference/graphs/?h=message+graph#langgraph.graph.MessageGraph) (a light wrapper of `StateGraph`), which is only slightly more involved than the following:
+This is the state used by [MessageGraph](https://langchain-ai.github.io/langgraphjs/reference/classes/index.MessageGraph.html) (a light wrapper of `StateGraph`), which is only slightly more involved than the following:

 ```python
 builder = StateGraph(Annotated[list, add])